*Article last updated – December 19/23

 Her clothing suggested to investigators that she may have lived in Florida at some point during her life.
 The way she was found also led them to believe her killer had removed some of her clothes.
 While she wasn’t wearing shoes, evidence suggested that she tended to walk barefoot.

 In 2015, forensic pollen testing was conducted on her clothing.
-It indicated she’d spent time in Central Valley or Napa Valley, California prior to her death.
-A year later, police announced she may have gone by the name “Shauna” or “Shawna”, and likely worked at either a Holiday Inn or a motel on Las Vegas Boulevard.
+It indicated the decedent had spent time in Central Valley or Napa Valley, California prior to her death.
+A year later, police announced that she may have gone by the name “Shauna” or “Shawna”, and likely worked at either a Holiday Inn or a motel on Las Vegas Boulevard.
 She may have also lived in a trailer park on East Lake Mead Boulevard.

 RULE OUTS: